rajinder-yadav/.vu/README.md

 - Generate files and skeleton code, code snippets are good but gets repetitive.

 ![image](images/folder.png)

+### Customizable code generation

+If the default generated code does not work for you, you can eject their templates and modify to suite you own needs.
+See [Customizing generated code](#customizing-generated-code) for more details.

 Vue CLI is not enough, so I coded a Bash script to extend it, this turned into the "vu" CLI.
 If you find it useful, let me know on twitter.